dbt-ethz/Axolotl/README.md

 # Axolotl
-Axolotl provides a small but growing set of volumetric modeling components for Rhino Grasshopper.
+Axolotl provides a ~~small but~~ growing set of volumetric modelling components for Rhino Grasshopper.
 They come as GH user objects and most of them are Python scripts.
+The range of possible applications is quite broad, it can do a lot of things.
+It is not fast!
+It is thought and used as a teaching resource.

 ![Axolotl Logo](pix/axolotllogo.png)